petrspelos/resources/README.md

-# resources
+# Resources

-Various configuration files and other resources
+_Various configuration files and other resources..._

+## .editorconfig

+[.editorconfig](https://editorconfig.org/) is a configuration file for various IDEs enforcing a certain set of style rules.
+Additionally, mine contains specific rules for C#.

+Description of my chosen standards and the config itself [can be found here](/editorconfig/README.md).